-Although anyone can develop an abnormal scar, the risk factors for these are greater for darker skin types such as people from Africa and African Caribbean and south Indian communities, younger people between the ages of 10 and 30 are more likely to develop keloids5,6 and people going through hormonal changes such as pregnancy or puberty7.
+Although anyone can develop a raised abnormal scar, the risk factors for these are greater for darker skin types such as people from Africa and African Caribbean and south Indian communities, younger people between the ages of 10 and 30 are more likely to develop keloids5,6 and people going through hormonal changes such as pregnancy or puberty7.

 Silicones are the gold standard therapy for the prevention and treatment of hypertrophic and keloid scarring and work by forming a breathable, waterproof sheet over the affected area to act like an extra layer of skin.
 This invisible sheet binds the outer layer of dead skin cells to protect the underlying tissue against chemical, physical and microbial invasion of the scar.
 It also provides an optimal healing environment by hydrating and protecting the area and allowing collagen production to normalise and improve the appearance of scars.

 Skin is actually the largest organ in the human body, shielding us from extremes of temperature, damaging sunlight, and harmful chemicals.
 It is the protective covering, the first barrier to fight illness and disease, and a passageway to the bloodstream.
 Therefore, scar safety is vital throughout the summer months, whether it’s the need to protect flat scars, C-section marks or burns.

 Silicone: the scar treatment you didn’t know existed